openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 a patch cannot be merged until all its dependencies are landed.

 The tag can be applied to patches proposed for the same repository as well.
-In that case the changes are separate enough to be kept indenependent which means that if you need to fix changes from review comments you can do it on a per patch basis.
+In that case the changes are separate enough to be kept independent which means that if you need to fix changes from review comments you can do it on a per patch basis.
 It is also true for rebasing each patch.